 On September 22, 2019, Ted Halstead, founder of the Climate Leadership Council (CLC), and Christopher Crane, president and CEO of energy company Exelon (a member of the CLC), released an op-ed in the Wall Street Journal detailing a preview of the CLC’s “Bipartisan Roadmap.”
 The goal of this plan would be to use carbon dividends as a means of cutting U.S. carbon emissions in half by 2035.
 The proposal would apply a carbon fee of $40 per ton of CO2, which would increase annually at 5% above inflation, and would displace all current or proposed carbon regulations.
 According to the op-ed, if initiated by 2021 the new plan would both achieve the 50% reduction in U.S. CO2 emission by 2035 as well as exceed the U.S.’s commitment under the Paris Agreement “by a wide margin” by 2025.
 The article claims that about 70% of American families will benefit as they will recieve more in carbon dividends than the amount they would pay due to increased energy costs through the plan.

-Jill L. Sigal is CLC’s senior vice president.
+Jill L. Sigal is CLC’s executive vice president; she was briefly the organization’s board president, until April 2018.
 She previously worked as Acting Assistant Secretary of Energy in the Office of Congressional and Intergovernmental Affairs; in 2005, she was nominated by President George W. Bush to serve as Assistant Secretary of Energy to the Bush administration.
-In 2017, Sigal received total compensation of $181,814.
+In 2018, Sigal received total compensation of $141,668.

 Board of Directors